smrutisdet/RestAssuredWithCucumber/README.md

 ##Stack##
 This java project has been created using Eclipse Neon.
-REST-assured cucumber have been included in project via maven.
-Tests have been written in Testng.
+REST-assured and cucumber have been included in project via maven.
+Tests have been written in Junit.

 ##Different test styles##
 Using REST-assured and cucumber there are many ways to write tests.